MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-plan-persona-phishing-resistant-passwordless-authentication.md

    1. Windows Hello for Business
    1. Platform SSO Secure Enclave Key

-If your IT Pro/DevOps workers have secondary accounts you may need to handle those accounts differently.
+If your IT pro/DevOps workers have secondary accounts you may need to handle those accounts differently.
 For example, for secondary accounts you may choose to use alternative portable credentials and forego local credentials on your computing devices entirely:

 :::image type="content" border="true" source="media/how-to-deploy-phishing-resistant-passwordless-authentication/it-pro-secondary.png" alt-text="Diagram that shows an alternative deployment flow for IT pros/DevOps workers.":::

 1. Phase 1: Onboarding
-   1. Entra Verified ID service used to acquire a Temporary Access Pass (preferred)
+   1. Microsoft Entra Verified ID service used to acquire a Temporary Access Pass (preferred)
-   1. Alternate process to provide TAPs for secondary accounts to the IT Pro/DevOps worker
+   1. Alternate process to provide TAPs for secondary accounts to the IT pro/DevOps worker
 1. Phase 2: Portable credential registration
    1. Microsoft Authenticator app passkey (preferred)
    1. FIDO2 security key